spiffe/spiffe/standards/WIT-SVID.md

 Notably, this value may be set to a time shortly in the past relative to the time of issuance, this permits a certain degree of clock skew between validator and issuer.

+Validators MAY use the difference between the `nbf` and `exp` to determine the lifespan of the WIT-SVIDs and MAY reject WIT-SVIDs where the lifespan exceeds an administratively configured lifespan policy.

 ### 3.6.
 Issued At - `iat`

 The timestamp at which this WIT-SVID was issued.
 The meaning of this claim and the structure of its value is defined by [RFC7519][6].